-- (i) is qualified by virtue of his or her knowledge, expertise, qualifications, skills and experience; and - (ii) is knowledgeable with the provisions of the National Environmental Management Act, 1998 (Act No. 107 of 1998), National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), Mineral and Petroleum Resources Development Act, 2002 and other related legislation; - (iii) has been trained to recognise any potential or actual problem in the performance of the work; and - (iv) is registered with the legislated regulatory body for the natural scientific profession.
+- (i) is qualified by virtue of his or her knowledge, expertise, qualifications, skills and experience; and - (ii) is knowledgeable with the provisions of the National Environmental Management Act, 1998 (Act No. 107 of 1998), National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), Mineral and Petroleum Resources Development Act, 2002 and other related legislation; - (iii) has been trained to recognise any potential or actual problem in the performance of the work; and - (iv) is registered with the legislated regulatory body for the natural scientific profession or an appropriate legislated professional body.

-"classification" means classification as provided for in regulation 5 of these Regulations, and the classification of waste as contemplated in the Waste Classification and Management Regulations, 2013;
+"classification" means classification as provided for in regulation 5 of these Regulations;